 One last specific instance in which an annual fee might be worth it for travelers: Airline credit cards.

 Airline credit cards are less popular than they once were, but some still offer a more comfortable experience and worthwhile rewards to those who use a particular carrier frequently.
-Take the Citi® / AAdvantage® Platinum Select® World Elite™ MasterCard®.
-(Citi is a CardRatings advertiser) Its $95 annual fee (waived the first 12 months, by the way) buys you a lot more than a record number of registered trademark symbols on your plastic, not least because it's offering for a limited time a sign-up bonus of 50,000 "AAdvantage miles" if you (all together now) spend $3,000 in purchases within the first three months.
+Take the Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard®.
+(Citi is a CardRatings advertiser) Its $95 annual fee (waived the first 12 months, by the way) buys you a lot more than a record number of registered trademark symbols on your plastic, not least because it's offering a sign-up bonus of 30,000 American Airlines AAdvantage® bonus miles if you spend $1,000 in purchases within the first three months.
 In addition, you get:

 - Your first eligible bag checked free on domestic itineraries - along with those of up to four companions traveling on your itinerary.
 That alone could save you a boatload of money each year.